mahmutaunal/ChannelSense/README.md

 # ChannelSense – WiFi Analyzer & Guide

 > **Analyze WiFi channels, discover crowded channels and find the most optimal one for your network.**
-> ChannelSense helps you check 2.4 GHz and 5 GHz channel usage around you and provides guidance on how to change the channel in your router settings.
+> ChannelSense helps you check 2.4 GHz, 5 GHz, 6 GHz channel usage around you and provides guidance on how to change the channel in your router settings.

 <br>